liggetm/centos-atomic-k8s/README.md

 ```
 deploy  ALL=(ALL)       NOPASSWD: ALL
 ```

+---
+**NOTE:**
+If you get warnings about missing locales when logging on to the Atomic host e.g. en_GB.UTF-8 use `export LC_ALL="en_US.UTF-8"`

+---

-Next update the `inventory` file with your IP addresses or DNS names and, if necessary, you're ansible deployment username. eg;
+Now update the `inventory` file with your IP addresses or DNS names and, if necessary, your ansible deployment user. eg;
 ```
 [master]
 192.168.1.1 ansible_connection=ssh ansible_user=deploy